Haselnussbomber/PortraitHelper/README.md

 # Portrait Helper

-**Portrait Helper** allows you to save and load portrait presets, edit camera and pose settings in detail, and checks whether the portrait still matches the character's current appearance and gear.
+**Portrait Helper** allows you to save and load portrait presets, edit camera and pose settings in detail.

 Portrait Helper opens automatically when you edit a portrait.
 It's a small bar at the top of the window.